 The tell-tale black mask and ringed tail makes these highly intelligent grey-furred creatures easy to recognize.
 They tend to prefer heavily wooded areas where they have easy access to water, vegetation, and the trees in which they make their dens.
 Unfortunately, due to the loss of natural habitat which also limits their food supply, these adaptive omnivores have taken to eating human food – and even making their dens in inhabited areas.

-Some of the problems cause:
+Some of the problems caused by raccoons:

 - Trash bags that are constantly torn to shreds